enclaive/buckypaper-openssh/README.md

 Keys for a particular `<SIG>` also be generated using the `ssh-keygen` command as follows:

 `<OPENSSH_SRC>/ssh-keygen -t ssh-<SIG> -f ~/ssh_client/id_<SIG>`

+#### Configuration

+Example configurations which already have all the necessary algorithms configured and only need to be enabled can be found in the config folder.
+These configurations can be used when the created binaries are replacing the OpenSSH binaries or the Debian package is used.

 #### Establishing a quantum-safe SSH connection